Empaths on the Autism Spectrum, part 1

 Neurotypicals who learn to manage in the social world aren’t displaying signs of superior mind-sight, functioning mirror neurons, or a healthy dose of empathy.
 Neurotypicals — for whom mind-blindness and a lack of empathy are common, everyday behaviors — learn to manage because the neurotypical social world was created by them and for them.

-Furthermore, this idea about mirror neurons being healthy in neurotypicals and unhealthy or deficient in Autistic people … it’s only a hypothesis; it’s not a fact.
+Furthermore, this idea about mirror neurons being healthy in neurotypicals and unhealthy or deficient in autistic people … it’s only a hypothesis; it’s not a fact.
 Mirror neurons are not fully understood yet, and it’s not clear whether the original findings in primate studies actually translate into human neurology.
 This 2008 paper points out eight problems in the mirror neuron hypothesis, and researchers are working to get to the bottom of the real story.

 In 2010, neuroscientist Ilan Dinstein and colleagues performed an fMRI brainscan study on 13 autistic adults and 10 neurotypical adults to test whether the mirror neurons of autistic people are deficient, but he didn’t find any evidence that they were.
 The mirror neurons in the autistic adults were normal.
 You can see a video about the study here.